 top of page

-BSC HIT Team Site Redesign
+Team Site Redesign

 Background:

 Blue Shield of California's Health Innovation Team (HIT) has not made updates to their team site in several years.
-There have been since been changes to platform capabilities, company branding guidelines, team structure, strategic initiatives, and accomplishments.
+There have since been changes to platform capabilities, company branding guidelines, team structure, strategic initiatives, and accomplishments.
 I was tasked with partnering with our engineers to design and build a new team site for my department.

 Timeline: